 The few published accounts of him are full of mistakes, delusions and outright fairy-tales, spun in desperation to fill the void in what little we have really known.
 Archives held in many places, especially his own personal papers acquired by the Science Museum in 2015, have a very different and far more electrifying tale to tell.

 I have been researching and writing his biography for several years now.
-Lifelong aero and science enthusiast, sometime student of philosophy, marginally better amateur mathematician, professional non-specialist and scion of that dying socio-military upper middle class which once ran an Empire, I feel more qualified than most to understand the man and his work and to tackle head-on the broad, eclectic intellectual challenge of getting under his skin, the better to tell his tale.
+Lifelong aero and science enthusiast, sometime student of philosophy, marginally better amateur mathematician, professional non-specialist and scion of that same dying socio-military upper middle class which once ran an Empire, I feel more qualified than most to understand the man and his work and to tackle head-on the broad, eclectic intellectual challenge of getting under his skin, the better to tell his tale.

 If you happen to be in the neighbourhood of Trenton, Canada, there is a full-size replica of a Burgess-Dunne seaplane at the National Air Force Museum.

 I know of no readily accessible commentary on his fly-fishing works although many writers, from GEM Skues to Arthur Ransome and Jeremy Paxman, have acknowledged him.
 "The Fly on the Water" originally appeared in WA Hunter's anthology Fisherman's Pie.
 If you are extremely lucky, you may be able to find someone with a limited-edition copy of Griffiths, Overfield & Knott; Dry Flies in the Sunshine: J. W. Dunne and His Dry Fly Patterns from Creel Press.